shawnyu5/debate_dragon_2.0/README.md

 `/rmp profname: <name>`: search for a professor by name from Seneca college.
 If more than 1 professor by that name at Seneca, a select menu will be displayed to prompt to select the prof to display the ratings of.
 Other wise, the prof's ratings will be displayed.

-`/subforcarmen subscribe: true` - Give the user the subscriber role
+## Development

-`/subforcarmen subscribe: false` - Remove the subscriber role from the user
+The bot requires a `config.json` to set environment variables.
+Refer to `config.example.jsonc` for all values needed in `config.json`.

-This is a command that will ping a subscriber role, if a selected user is talking too much, for everyone to witness the drama that is happening right now.
+**Note** the actual config should be a json file.
+The `config.example.jsonc` is `jsonc` only to allow comments e drama that is happening right now.

 The user and guild which this command watches can be configured in `config.json`, under `subForCarmen.carmenID`, and `subForCarmen.guildID`.
 The subscriber role is under `subForCarmen.subscriberRoleID`